Antonio Gibson Player Prop Bets for NFL Week 13 | Washington vs. Las Vegas 12/5/2021

 Matchup vs. Las Vegas

-- In terms of defending against the run, the Raiders are 25th in the NFL, allowing 125.9 yards per game.
+- Allowing 125.9 rushing yards per game, the Raiders have the 25th-ranked run defense in the league.

-- This year the Raiders have conceded 11 rushing TDs.
-They are ranked 18th in the league in that category.
+- The Raiders have conceded 11 rushing touchdowns, 18th in the NFL.

 Recent Performances

-- Last week against the Seahawks, Gibson picked up 111 yards on 29 carries.
+- Last week against the Seahawks, Gibson rushed for 111 yards on 29 carries.

-- In his last three games, Gibson has taken 72 carries for 270 yards (90.0 per game) and two touchdowns.
+- In his last three games, Gibson has run for 270 yards on 72 carries (90.0 ypg), with two touchdowns.

 Gibson's Washington Teammates